lrwives/lrwives.github.io/_posts/2020-09-03-headlands.md

 ### Layer 4: Fine to medium sand, ~5-7 ft.

+In the next layer up, the sand continues to become coarser.
+The sand in this layer is still mostly made of quartz, but now also contains a lot more limestone sand, shell fragments, and other types of rocks, much like the sand along modern beaches in the area.

 ### Layer 5: Coarse sand, ~7-9 ft.

 ### Layer 6: Gravel, ~9 ft.+